carbon-design-system/carbon-components-vue/packages/core/src/components/cv-button/cv-button-notes.md

 - kind: 'primary' (default), 'secondary', ghost, or 'danger'.
 Optional.
 - small: (deprecated prefer size) If true smaller version of button.
-- size: optional value 'field' or 'small'
+- size: optional value; default, 'field', 'sm' (small), 'lg' (large), 'xl' (extra large).
+NOTE: At Carbon 10.23.1 icon-button treats 'lg' and 'xl' as default.
 - icon: is optional.
 It takes an Vue Component expected to be a an icon that follows the pattern used for fill/color/stroke in Carbon Icons.
 It can be in the form of: a component (e.g. @carbon/icons-vue), an SVG symbol path, an SVG path, raw SVG.
 - icon-href: deprecated in favour of icon attribute.
 Expects tring path to SVG icon..